 As we approach this new season of opportunity, I’m challenging myself to work smarter to be more intentional with my energy and time and to find joy in the work as much as possible.
 2020 absolutely taught me that quality over everything is my new mantra and daily goal.
 No need to stress if you didn’t cross off every task on that last years list.
 Instead, as we move into the new year and beyond, let’s look at refreshed methods that we can enact to ensure personal and professional success.
 After all, at the heart of all of these goals is balance and quality of life.
 So let’s shift perspective a but and ask ourselves what the great Oprah Winfrey asked me and at her tour last year: What is your intention for yourself and your future self?

+I’ve been sharing a lot of the VJMedia journey lately and I’m glad you’re finding my truths useful for your own business.
+So let the sharing continue!
 Below are a few steps that I take every year to make sure that I’m managing my time effectively and conquering my business and long term professional goals.

 First: I approach the year in quarters & break those quarters into weeks.

-Make a power list of to do’s that you must accomplish and make sure that they are attainable.
-As goal oriented as I am I’m also very realistic.
-Sure I want to be the lead voice actor for A Disney Pixar film, of course I want to work with Issa Rae on the set of Insecure, most definitely I want to score the music for an independent film and one day soon my travel adventures will grace the front-page in a column in the NY Times.
+Make a power list of to do’s that you want to accomplish and make sure that they are attainable.
+As goal-oriented as I am I’m also very realistic.
+Sure I want to be the lead voice actor for A Disney Pixar film, narrate Issa Rae’s next film, launch a new podcast, merch line, and even produce a documentary.
 Just a few vision board goals I’m putting out there (universe I hope you’re listening).
-Hey, if any of those opportunities arise in 2018, I’ll be ready to take on the challenge, because I believe in staying ready and open for opportunity at all times.
+We all have lofty goals; as we should.

 See my post on ways to stay open and ready for opportunity.
 Click below.